nsi-cyber/BarBlend/README.md

 ### To Use...

-- **IMPORTANT**: You need to get api key from [rapidapi coc](https://rapidapi.com/thecocktaildb/api/the-cocktail-db/) to use app and add it into CMakeList file in app/cpp.
+- **IMPORTANT**: You need to get api key from [rapidapi coc](https://rapidapi.com/thecocktaildb/api/the-cocktail-db/) to use app and add it into libnative-lib.cpp file in app/cpp.